-- Runway 11L starts at position Y=940m for flight path 1 the aircraft lands at position 890 m for flight path 1-11L. - The approaching mean wind speed at 10 m above ground is 20 kt.
-Wind speed increases with height.
-The presented results accounts for site topography and shielding from the surrounding buildings. - Impact of the existing built environment is captured by the CFD model (Refer Figure 12A). - The highest mean wind speed deficit is obtained at the wake of buildings (existing and/or proposed development). - The mean wind speed at the ground = 0.
-All tested points in Figure 12 are located above ground.
+- Impact of the existing built environment is captured by the CFD model (Refer Figure 9A). - The highest mean wind speed deficit is obtained at the wake of buildings (existing and/or proposed development). - The mean wind speed at the ground = 0.
+All tested points in Figure 10 are located above ground.

-The following conclusions can be reached from Figure 12 and Figure 13:
+The following conclusions can be reached from Figure 9 to Figure 10:

-• The variation in the mean wind speed for the existing and post-development scenarios is either below 6 kt or impacted less than 100m at a height below 60 m.
-The NASF-B windshear criterion is therefore, not exceeded.
+The variation in the mean wind speed for the existing and post development scenarios is either below 6 kt or impacted less than 100m at a height below 60 m.
+The NASF-B windshear criterion is therefore not exceeded.